-In Episode 2 of SAO II, Sinon and her pug crew shit themselves when they realise the unknown target they'd dismissed is packing a minigun.
+In Episode 2 of Season 2, Sinon and her pug crew shit themselves when they realise the unknown target they'd dismissed is packing a minigun.

-Old Save Bonus: When he started playing ALO, Kirito discovered that the game was based on SAO, so all of his previous skills and stats are converted over (his equipment however, was corrupted and had to be discarded).
+Old Save Bonus: When he starts playing ALO, Kirito discovers that the game is a slightly earlier version of SAO, so all of his previous skills and stats that are in both games are converted over (his equipment, however, is corrupted and has to be discarded).
 Since he was one of the highest level players in SAO, and having nearly maxed many of his skills, he's automatically one of the strongest players in ALO and can defeat most players with just starter/NPC equipment.

-Older than They Look: Perhaps not the case for Kirito as he was a beta player for SAO, however Asuna initially assumed this was the case due to Kirito's experience in the game, only to be shocked that she is actually 1 year his senior.
+Older Than They Look: Perhaps not the case for Kirito, as he was a beta player for SAO, but Asuna initially assumes this is the case due to Kirito's experience in the game, only to be shocked that she is actually a year older than him.

 Special note to Asuna and Leafa in Aliciazation, both of whom fend off thousands of mooks to save their respective allies.

 Player Killing: Though very rare, it does happen.
 There's an entire guild dedicated to it.
-Some of these incidents is due to the perpetrators not believing that killing another player would also kill them in real life.
-Though it's noted that during the first year, despite there being around 1000 players choosing to become bandits in SAO, there was never a single incident of player killing.
-In later game, without Final Death PK becomes a core mechanic, though.
+Some of these incidents are due to the perpetrators not believing that killing another player would also kill them in real life, though it's noted that during the first year, despite there being around 1000 players choosing to become bandits in SAO, there was never a single incident of player killing.
+In later games, when players are no longer Killed Off for Real, PK becomes a core mechanic.

 Preexisting Encounters: In all VRMMOs, although some enemies have some ways to conceal their presence in order to ambush players.